api-platform/docs/core/elasticsearch.md

 }
 ```

-API Platform will automatically disable write operations and snake case document fields will automatically be converted to
+API Platform will automatically disable write operations and camel case document fields will automatically be converted to
 camel case object properties during serialization.

 Keep in mind that it is your responsibility to populate your Elasticsearch index.
 To do so, you can use [Logstash](https://www.elastic.co/products/logstash),